bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. csv-table:: **Output-streaming instance fields**
+  :header: "Field name","Description", "Example"
+  :widths: 25, 60, 25

-  "Checkpoint Mode*", "Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events", "every-nth"
+  "Checkpoint Mode*", "Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events.
+For output streams 'every-nth' is only available.", "every-nth"
+  "Checkpoint Interval*", "Interval for performing the checkpoint.
+If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.", "100"
-  "Checkpoint Interval*", "Interval for performing the checkpoint", "100" "Inputs*", "Names of input stream.
+  "Inputs*", "Names of input stream.
 Must be only 't-stream' type.
 Stream for this type of module is 'split' only.
 Stream must exist in database.",  "str1"
-  "Outputs*", "Names of output stream (must be elasticsearch-output, jdbc-ouptut or rest-output)",  "s3" "Start From", "Value must be 'newest', 'oldest' or 'datetime'.", "newest"
+  "Outputs*", "Names of output stream (must be elasticsearch-output, jdbc-ouptut or rest-output)",  "s3" "Start From", "Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).", "newest"
 ..
 "InputAvroSchema", "Avro schema for input objects.
 Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}"

 .. csv-table:: **Batch-streaming instance fields**